PaulForgey/synth/README.md

 * The LFOs are single tap, so they cannot resync per voice
 * The oscillators do not resync
 * Voices do not have an LFO delay
-* Envelopes are linear, so they lack some of the subtlely the DX7's EG curve had
+* Envelopes are more linear than the DX7, so they lack some of the subtlely the DX7's EG curve had

 On the upside, there are 4 LFOs and the operators may use triangle waves.
 Like the DX-7, the oscillators have 4096 samples per period from a 1024 sample lookup table, contributing to a familiar FM sound.
-Rate scaling is supported, but it needs work.
+Rate and key scaling are supported.

 Circuit Design
 ==============